mbelarbi/bash_training/part3_control_operators_ and_redirection.md

 double ampersand &&
 -------------------
 The double && is used as an AND control operator for commands.
-It is used to running a command if and only if the command that proceeded it finished successfully (i.e exit code 0).
+It is used to run a command if and only if the command that proceeded it finished successfully (i.e exit code 0).

 	command1 && command2